clockworklabs/spacetimedb-minecraft/README.md

 ## How to Run

-The requirements for this quickstart are pretty minimal and this quickstart can be followed completely for free.

-This repository requires 2 separate programs to run:
+This repository contains 2 separate applications:
  - SpacetimeDB: We will be deploying our module to SpacetimeDB which handles all of the server side logic.
 We will walk you through the install process in the next section.
  - Minecraft Proxy Server: The minecraft server which will be acting as a proxy between the Minecraft client and the SpacetimeDB module.
 This is required only because SpacetimeDB cannot interface directly with the Minecraft Client.

 TODO: Block diagram here!

-In order to follow this quickstart guide, you'll need a valid version of `rustc` and `cargo`.
+In order to follow this quickstart guide, you'll need a valid version of `cargo`.
 If you check your cargo version you should get something like:

 You should get something like:
 ```bash